-Upon successful completion of this program, the student is awarded a diploma in nursing by Blodgett Memorial Medical Center School of Nursing and is eligible to write the examinations given by the state board of nursing.
-After passing these examinations a person is licensed to practice as a registered nurse.
+Upon successful completion of this program, the student is awarded a diploma in nursing by Blodgett Memorial Medical Center School of Nursing and is eligible to write the examination given by the state board of nursing.
+After passing this examination, a person is licensed to practice as a registered nurse.